dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 ## JavaScript: package.json + gx

-For package.json we will need to parse the package name, then construct the npm url and pass it to `netrw#BrowseX` function, which in turn will open it in the default browser.
-First let's create a function that will do just that:
+For `package.json` we will need to parse the package name, then construct the npm url and pass it to `netrw#BrowseX` function, which in turn will open it in the default browser.
+First let's create a function to do just that:

 ```vim
 function!
 PackageJsonGx() abort